There are hundreds of thousands of spiritual blogs online.

 - Elsie’s Yoga Kula: This blog contains some of the best information and advice on alternative health, yoga and general wellbeing.
 There are excellent videos and a ton of different classed and podcasts.

 - Ashtanga Vinyasa Krama Yoga at Home: This blog gets an award not only because its title is so hard to say (you have to yoga for your mouth just to pronounce it correctly) but also because of the in-depth articles that it offers on Ashtanga yoga.
+One of the best spiritual blogs.

 - Christina Sell Yoga: On this blog Christina Sell talks about the yoga lifestyle and both the pros and cons of teaching yoga.
+One of the best spiritual blogs.

 - AbelaYoga.com: This blog is about the spiritual aspects of yoga and about the yogic life.
 It discusses oga in a deep and meaningful way.